evanmiltenburg/MeasureDiversity/README.md

 ## Reproducing our results

 First run `bash get_data.sh` in the `Data/COCO/Raw/` folder.
 This downloads the 2014 MS COCO annotation data and unpacks the zip file.
 Please ensure that both `JSON` files are unpacked in `Data/COCO/Raw/` (and not in some subfolder).
+The shell script assumes you have `wget` installed.
+If you have a Mac, this is not installed by default.
+You can use Homebrew to get it.

 Then the following commands in order: